 The Silk Road or Silk Route evokes the most exotic visions of China.
 When this ancient trade route is mentioned the imagination conjures up camels carrying rare and exotic treasures through desert landscapes.

-The reality is somewhat less romantic, however the Silk Road was of great importance from the Qin (200BCE); Tang and Yuan dynasties.
-It fell into decline during the Ming dynasty (1600CE) when trade by sea from southern ports became more profitable than by the overland route.
-It is more correct to think of it as a series of routes and not a single road; as the road had several branches, starting in the Middle East and ending at the Chinese capital at the time - Luoyang.
+The reality is somewhat less romantic, however the Silk Road was of great importance from the Han (200BCE); Tang and Yuan dynasties.
+Trade is known from a much earlier date, ancient silk has been found in Afghanistan dating to 1500BCE, but this was on a small scale.
+The Silk Route fell into decline during the Ming dynasty (1600CE) when trade by sea from southern ports became more profitable than by the overland route.
+It is more correct to think of it as a series of routes and not a single road; as the road had several branches, starting in both India and the Middle East and ending at the Chinese capital at the time - Luoyang.
 The name ‘Silk Road’ is relatively modern, coined by German geographer Baron von Richthofen in the 19th century.

 When the Mongols conquered China the whole of the route through Central Asia was under Mongol control and trade flourished.
 The Silk Road into China is described in the travels of Marco Polo.
-Trade was carried in stages by local tribesmen, mainly Parthians of Central Asia, who zealously kept their role as middlemen.
+Trade was carried in stages by local tribesmen, Parthians; Bactrians and Sogdians of Central Asia, who zealously kept their role as middlemen.
+No-one made the complete trek along the whole route.
 The lack of direct contact denied first hand knowledge of China in Europe or Europe in China.
 However some Chinese inventions did make their way along the route such as gunpowder.